 Figure 6.10.2-1: Initial access with key derivation

+0. In this solution, the DCS is assumed to be pre-configured with the PS address for each onboarding SUPI.
+E.g., the owner of the DCS can configure the PS address in the DCS when the UE is sold to or being deployed by the SO.

 1. The UE sends a registration request to the onboarding SNPN acting as onboarding network.
 The UE includes an onboarding indication and an anonymous SUCI as described in clause B 2.1.2.2 of TS 33.501 [2].

-NOTE 1: How the UE selects an onbarding network is out of scope of the present document.
+NOTE 1: How the UE selects an onboarding network is out of scope of the present document.

 2. AMF forwards the registration request to AUSF.